stefanjenkner/stefanjenkner.github.io/content/2024-03-28-enable-hardware-watchdog-on-raspberry-pi-powered-volumio-3.md

 Given that [systemd provides support for hardware watchdogs](http://0pointer.de/blog/projects/watchdog.html), there is no need to install additional userspace tools for basic hardware reset functionality.
-As a prerequiste, [SSH must be enabled](https://developers.volumio.com/SSH%20Connection#how-to-enable-ssh) temporarily in Volumio.
+As a prerequisite, [SSH must be enabled](https://developers.volumio.com/SSH%20Connection#how-to-enable-ssh) temporarily in Volumio.
 After successful login, the Device Tree parameter for watchdog can be configured:

 ```